LRS4/witcher-monsters-api/README.md

-    DATABASE_URL = The connection URL for the PostGreSQL database DATABASE_USER = The username for the PostGreSQL database DATABASE_PASSWORD = The password for the PostGreSQL database
+    DATABASE_URL = The connection URL for the PostGreSQL database DATABASE_USER = The username for the PostGreSQL database DATABASE_PASSWORD = The password for the PostGreSQL database MONSTERS_API_ADMIN_KEY = The key for admin users.
+Secures the add new and update existing routes against the x-api-key auth header.

 [Reference](https://stackoverflow.com/questions/35531661/using-env-variable-in-spring-boots-application-properties)